de956/openVPN/README.md

    >PermitRootLogin no

-   To prevent open sessions of ssh connections, edit the config:
+   To prevent open sessions of ssh connections:

    >ClientAliveInterval 600